ipython/ipython/docs/source/config/inputtransforms.rst

 You may use :meth:`CoroutineInputTransformer.wrap` to simplify the creation of such a transformer.

-Here is a simple :class:`CoroutineInputTransformer` that can be though of be being the identity::
+Here is a simple :class:`CoroutineInputTransformer` that can be thought of being the identity::

+    from IPython.core.inputtransformer import CoroutineInputTransformer

     @CoroutineInputTransformer.wrap
     def noop():